FLASH SALES: discover new special offers every week!

 Maintenance, pruning and care

-Kiwi prefers soils that always retain a little moisture: it needs water.
-Water regularly in summer and during first three years.
+Kiwi prefers soils that retain a bit of moisture: it needs water.
+Water regularly in summer and during the first three years.
 In periods of high heat, water 1 to 2 times a week.
-Mulch the base to maintain good coolness.
-Kiwi needs a fertile soil to produce well: every spring, at flowering, make an application of special fruit tree fertiliser and add compost in March at the base of the kiwi.
+Mulch around the base to maintain good moisture.
+The kiwi requires fertile soil to thrive: each spring, at the time of flowering, apply a special fruit fertiliser and compost in March at the base of the kiwi.

-Protect base with a good layer of straw for the first three winters.
+Protect the base with a good layer of straw during the first three winters.

-Do shallow hoeing to keep base clean and prevent germination of adventive weeds.
+Perform shallow hoeing to keep the base clean and prevent the germination of adventive plants.

 Train the liana as it grows.